THE FIELDS

 I spun around and stuttered like a clown,

-But it was real, it was real, for an instant
+But it was real and for an instant

 I had stared my old age down.

-The umpire’s hand lay softly on my shoulder
+The umpire’s hand lay soft on my shoulder

-As he gently led me toward the croquet lawn,
+As he led me back to the croquet lawn,

 But I was two feet off the ground,